Codium-ai/pr-agent/docs/SIMILAR_ISSUE.md

 # Similar Issue Tool
-The similar issue tool retrieves the most similar issues to the current issue:
+The similar issue tool retrieves the most similar issues to the current issue.
+It can ba invoked manually by commenting on any PR:
 ```
-/similar issue
+/similar_issue
 ```

 <img src=./../pics/similar_issue_original_issue.png width="768">